robertwoodland/y13project/TO-DO.md

 # Stuff yet to do
+## General:
+Set up with icon and name in tab bar
+Set up so that it can be installed as a web app
+Push notifications on nearing due date??

 ### Tasks
 Standardise task states as output of getTasks
 Standardise project states as output of getProjects